shini4i/argo-watcher/docs/reference/api.md

 ## Authentication

-If the [GitOps Updater](../guides/gitops-updater.md) is enabled, authorize the git write-back with one of the following:
+Authentication is only required to authorize the built-in [GitOps Updater](../guides/gitops-updater.md)'s git write-back.
+Provide one of:

 - **Deploy token** — Pass the `ARGO_WATCHER_DEPLOY_TOKEN` value as a query parameter or header.
 - **JWT token** — Include a `Bearer` token in the `Authorization` header.

-A task submitted **without** either credential is still accepted (`202 Accepted`) and monitored normally, but its git write-back is silently skipped — so the image tag is never committed and the deployment eventually times out.
+A task submitted **without** a credential is still accepted (`202 Accepted`) and its rollout is monitored normally — argo-watcher simply does not perform the git write-back.
+This is the expected setup when the image tag is updated by other means (e.g. Argo CD Image Updater or your CI pipeline) and argo-watcher only tracks the resulting rollout.
+If you instead rely on the built-in updater to commit the tag and omit the credential, the write-back is skipped and the deployment times out waiting for an image change that never arrives.
 A token that is **present but invalid or expired** returns `401 Unauthorized`.

 If [Keycloak](../guides/keycloak.md) is enabled, additional endpoints (such as deploy lock) require a valid Keycloak session.